By: Team SErebros Since: Aug 2019 Licence: MIT

 Initiates collection of

-by pulling data (eg. Time Elapsed) fromTimer
+Statisticsby pulling data (eg. Time Elapsed) fromTimerandLogic.

 2.4.
 Timer component